 A final word

-MBA fees in Varanasi span 9-10x.
-BHU FMS is genuinely cheapest but functionally inaccessible without 95+ CAT.
-SMS Varanasi has the longest placement track record but at 2x BITE's price.
+MBA fees in Varanasi span roughly 4x.
+BHU IM-BHU (formerly FMS) is genuinely cheapest but functionally inaccessible without a strong CAT percentile (recent shortlist cutoffs ~85+).
+SMS Varanasi has the longest placement track record but at roughly 2.5x BITE's price.
 Microtek is cheapest among AKTU options but doesn't compete on faculty pedigree.

-BITE Golden Batch at ₹1,65,000 occupies the strongest value position for the 2026-27 cycle — FMS-BHU institutional pedigree (via Prof. Mathur) at one-fourth of SMS Varanasi's cost, with a small 60-seat cohort and concrete written commitments.
+BITE Golden Batch at ₹1,65,000 occupies the strongest value position for the 2026-27 cycle — genuine BHU governance pedigree (Director Prof. O. P. Rai, former Dean of Commerce, BHU) at well under half of SMS Varanasi's cost, with a small 60-seat cohort and concrete written commitments.
 The ₹20,000 inaugural discount makes the math even better for students who decide quickly.

 For the full Golden Batch breakdown, see /admissions/mba-varanasi-2026.
 For the comparison page with deeper positioning analysis, see Best MBA Colleges in Varanasi 2026.
 For the AKTU counselling step-by-step that takes you from valid entrance score to BITE seat, read AKTU MBA Counselling 2026 Complete Guide.